 Learn More

-For more on Arabic’s influence in East Africa, take a look at IVANNOVATION’s article on Swahili, where Arabic’s role in creating the language is examined.
+For more on Arabic’s influence in East Africa and the Middle East, take a look at IVANNOVATION’s article on Swahili and its article on Persian, where Arabic’s influence on the languages is examined.

 What is Lahaja?